Você Partiu Meu Coração: Background and release

 On 21 April 2017, Maluma released the lead single "Felices los 4" from his upcoming third studio album X. However the name of album was changed and its lead single became "Corazón", as it was later confirmed that the latter song was not to be included on the album at the time.

 On 30 October 2017, Maluma revealed via social media the name and release date of "Corazón", which was set to be released on 3 November 2017.
 The post contained a neon heart with a non-lit crack in the center, which on the days leading up to the release of the single would further light up until it eventually showed a completely lit, broken neon heart.

 Commercial performance

-In the United States, "Corazón" debuted at number 92 on the Billboard Hot 100 on 13 January 2018, marking Maluma's third entry and Borel's first entry and becoming sixth Brazilian artist entry on the chart.
+In the United States, "Corazón" debuted at number 92 on the Billboard Hot 100 on 13 January 2018, marking Maluma's third entry and Borel's first entry; the latter is the tenth Brazilian act to enter the chart.

 Music video

 The music video for "Corazón" premiered on 8 December 2017 on Maluma's Vevo account on YouTube.
 It was directed by Jessy Terrero and shot in São Paulo, Brazil.
 Ronaldinho Gaúcho makes a cameo appearance in the video.
-The music video has over 1.5 billion views on YouTube as of February 2022.
+As of December 2025, the video has over 1.7 billion views on YouTube.